YoannAnselmetti/ADseq-Anopheles-APBC2018/README.md

 2. Execute the pipeline to produce input data for the DeCoSTAR software (corresponding to the pipeline illustrated in the Figure 6 of the article)

 These two preliminaries steps are common to the following experiments presented in the paper:
-* Execution of DeCoSTAR with ADseq/ARt-DeCo and DeClone algorithms on input data produced (adjacencies file (with or without scaffolding adjacencies) and gene trees (original or inferred with profileNJ)) for 2 species tree topologies:
+* Execution of DeCoSTAR with ADseq algorithm on input data produced (adjacencies file (with or without scaffolding adjacencies) and gene trees (original or inferred with profileNJ)) for 2 species tree topologies:

     * **X** species tree topology with **profileNJ** gene trees and **with scaffolding** adjacencies
     * **X** species tree topology with **profileNJ** gene trees  and **without scaffolding** adjacencies